jamshaid2610/bookstore_prices/README.md

-# New Arrivals (in each category) Information in a Bookstore Using Webscraping
+# New Arrivals (each category) Information in a Bookstore Using Webscraping

 In my pilot project, I have used webscraping methods in Python to scrape data off a local bookstore's website (https://www.readings.com.pk/).
 The data that is scraped is basically the details of few books newly arrived in each category at the bookstore.
 The final data is stored in a CSV file and around 600+ books details are stored in it.
 It looks something like this: